urbit/urbit/urb/zod/main/pub/src/doc/ref/vol2.md

 ##++turn

-        Accepts a list and a gate.
+Accepts a list `a` and a gate `b`.
 Produces the list with the gate applied to each element of the original list.

 ####Summary

         Activate jet.
-        Build wet %gold gate that accepts a list and a gate.
+        Build wet %gold gate with samples of list `a` and gate `b`.
-        Creates and kicks a dry %gold trap.
+        Kicks a dry %gold trap.
-        Builds an if-then-else statement on "a is an atom."
+        If: `a` is an atom,
-        If so, produce null.
+          Then: produce null.
-        Else, produce the tuple with head (b i.a) and tail that is turn applied recursively to the tail of 'a'.
+        Else: produce the tuple with head (b i.a) and the toss of `a` for `t.a`.

 ####Examples